 Some companies may provide paid leaves to those caring for the elderly at home or offer an elderly care program or benefits.
 You can get some financial assistance if your company provides such benefits.

 Some veterans can join Veteran Directed Care Program (previously known as Veteran-Directed Home and Community Based Services programs).
 This program helps veterans to manage their caregiving needs, including hiring and paying for in-home caregivers.
-Also, it provides a benefit called aid and attendance, which covers nursing home, assisted living, and in-home care costs including, paying for caregivers.
+Also, it provides a benefit called aid and attendance, which covers nursing homes, assisted living, and in-home care costs, including paying for caregivers.

 Contact your local veteran's service organization or Veterans Affairs Office to determine the eligibility of your elderly parents for these benefits.